aldeen/Flynmeet/README.md

 # Flynmeet
 ## Description ##
-It is supposed to become a advanced flightsearch for people wanted to meet around the world and willing to find the cheapest fare.
-It is based on airfare API such as Skyscanner initially which seems to meet our needs, but this will depends on the time we can have access to the API.
+It is supposed to become a advanced flightsearch for people wanting to meet around the world and willing to find the cheapest fare.
+It is based on airfare API such as Skyscanner initially which seems to meet our needs, but this will depend on how long we can have access to the API.
 Let's see how it goes, in anycase we can adapt ;).

 ## Technical architecture ##
 The choice has been made to developp the back-end in python with DJANGO: